Optimization Problems for Machine Learning: A Survey: Classification

 \subsection{Logistic Regression}

 In most problem domains, there is no functional relationship $y=f(x)$ between $y$~and~$x$.
-In this case, the relationship between $x$ and $y$ has to be described more generally by a probability distribution $P(x,y)$ while assuming that the training contains independent samples from $P$.
+In this case, the relationship between $x$ and $y$ has to be described more generally by a probability distribution $P(x,y)$ while assuming that the training contains independent samples from $P$. \revtwoJS{In this section, the label $y$ is assumed to be binary, i.e.\revtwoCGblue{,} $y \in \{0, 1\}$}.
 The optimal class membership decision is to choose the class label $y$ that maximizes the posterior distribution $P(y|x)$.
-Logistic Regression provides a functional form $f$ and a parameter vector $\beta$ to express $P(y|x)$ as $f(x,\beta)$.
-The parameters $\beta$ are usually by maximum-likelihood estimation \cite{dreiseitl2002logistic}.
-Generally, a logistic regression model calculates the class membership probability for one of the two categories in the dataset as
+Logistic regression calculates the class membership probability for one of the two categories in the dataset~as